menu icon

 Ears:

-• Using the buff color yarn, ch x4 then in the second ch from the hook make a sl st. In the following stitch make dc x2.
-Then in the last stitch sl st, and then fasten off the yarn leaving a tail for sewing.
-Make x2.
+• Using the same color yarn as you did for the base of the hat, ch x4 then in the second ch from the hook make a sl st. In the following stitch dc x2.
+Then in the last stitch sl st and then fasten off the yarn leaving a tail for sewing.

 Antlers: